maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 This "functional" style of `MOD` was used in Harris BASIC-V and DEC BASIC-PLUS.
-BASIC-PLUS also added `MOD%.
+BASIC-PLUS also added `MOD%`.

 #### See also: